Zinc finger: Methods of engineering zinc finger arrays

 The majority of engineered zinc finger arrays are based on the zinc finger domain of the murine transcription factor Zif268, although some groups have used zinc finger arrays based on the human transcription factor SP1.
 Zif268 has three individual zinc finger motifs that collectively bind a 9 bp sequence with high affinity.
 The structure of this protein bound to DNA was solved in 1991 and stimulated a great deal of research into engineered zinc finger arrays.
 In 1994 and 1995, a number of groups used phage display to alter the specificity of a single zinc finger of Zif268.
 There are two main methods currently used to generate engineered zinc finger arrays, modular assembly, and a bacterial selection system, and there is some debate about which method is best suited for most applications.

 The most straightforward method to generate new zinc finger arrays is to combine smaller zinc finger "modules" of known specificity.
 The structure of the zinc finger protein Zif268 bound to DNA described by Pavletich and Pabo in their 1991 publication has been key to much of this work and describes the concept of obtaining fingers for each of the 64 possible base pair triplets and then mixing and matching these fingers to design proteins with any desired sequence specificity.

 The most common modular assembly process involves combining separate zinc fingers that can each recognize a 3-basepair DNA sequence to generate 3-finger, 4-, 5-, or 6-finger arrays that recognize target sites ranging from 9 basepairs to 18 basepairs in length.
 Another method uses 2-finger modules to generate zinc finger arrays with up to six individual zinc fingers.
 The Barbas Laboratory of The Scripps Research Institute used phage display to develop and characterize zinc finger domains that recognize most DNA triplet sequences while another group isolated and characterized individual fingers from the human genome.
 A potential drawback with modular assembly in general is that specificities of individual zinc finger can overlap and can depend on the context of the surrounding zinc fingers and DNA.
 A recent study demonstrated that a high proportion of 3-finger zinc finger arrays generated by modular assembly fail to bind their intended target with sufficient affinity in a bacterial two-hybrid assay and fail to function as zinc finger nucleases, but the success rate was somewhat higher when sites of the form GNNGNNGNN were targeted.
+The most recent advance in engineering zinc finger arrays is ZFDesign, a deep-learning method that enables programmable design of ZF proteins for precise gene regulation as nucleases, activators, or repressors.